quantiacs/documentation/en/source/reference/evaluation.md

 ## Stateful Multi-pass Backtesting

-If you want pass the state between iterations using the multi-pass backtesting, you can do it this way:
+If you want to pass the state between iterations using the multi-pass backtesting, you can do it this way:

 ```python